-- (3) Go through a criminal and adult/child abuse background check prior to enrollment.
+- (1) Be at least 18 years of age. - (2) Be qualified by training in accordance with the Iowa Administrative Code to carry out the person's service plan pursuant to department-approved service planning process. - (3) Go through a criminal and adult/child abuse background check prior to enrollment.
 A provider may be disenrolled if an individual is convicted of any criminal activity or has a founded abuse record.
-The agency is responsible for ensuring that criminal background and abuse registry checks are conducted prior to direct service provision. - (4) Not be the recipient of respite services paid through home and community-based services on behalf of the person who receives home and community-based services.
+The agency is responsible for ensuring that criminal background and abuse registry checks are conducted prior to direct service provision.

+(5) Not be the recipient of respite services paid through home and community-based services on behalf of the person who receives home and community-based services.